 Causes of Tooth Enamel Erosion

-Acids found in the foods and liquids you consume are one of the main causes of enamel erosion.
+Acids found in the foods and liquids you consume are one of the main causes of enamel erosion or enamel loss.

 Saliva is responsible for neutralizing the acids in your mouth to protect your teeth.